 If flooding is expected at certain times of the year, get a water-powered backup pump as well for a cost starting at $200.
 The sump pump pumps water away from the basement through pipes to an area outside, from where it won't reenter the basement or cellar.

 French drains prevent water damage by redirecting water away from the foundation and are installed beneath the surface.
-A plumber can install an interior french drain for $50 to $60 per linear foot, or about $300 to $1,500 on average.
-An exterior french drain is easier and cheaper to install at $10 to $15 per linear foot, but it's not as effective.
+An interior french drain costs $40 to $85 per linear foot or $3,000 to $12,000 on average.
+An exterior french drain is easier and cheaper to install at $10 to $25 per linear foot or $1,000 to $4,000.